THE EYES OF MIRIAM BERKLEY

 What types of authors fascinate you?

 All sorts of writers, although my tastes tend towards literary fiction and nonfiction, crime novels that transport me to new places, especially exotic landscapes, works of history, biography and memoir.
-Plot is important but character is of much more interest to me.
+Plot is important but characters are much more of interest to me.
 Some years ago I read a lot of literary memoirs.
 I don’t like reading about violence and avoid novels about serial killers.
 I like works that use language creatively or playfully, that open a new world or give me a different perspective on things.

 How can your pictures tell a story about the writer?